Our Wool Mill

 The wool is tested annually through the UC Davis Animal Toxicology Laboratory to ensure there are no herbicides, pesticides, molds and heavy metals.
 In our history, our wool has never tested positive for these substances.

-The Mill DOES NOT Support:
+The Sustainable Wool Program DOES NOT Support:

 Carbonizing: Wool fibers soaked in strong acids to dissolve residual vegetable matter.
 Read more about Carbonization.